 Situated on the border of Country Dublin and County Wicklow, Bray is a much-loved seaside town featuring notable venues and attractions such as the SeaLife aquarium, The Harbour Bar, and many ice-cream parlors along the stoney beach.
 Plan an afternoon hike to reach the cross at the summit for one of the best bird’s eye views of both counties.
 The cross that can be seen from miles away was erected in 1950 and attracts hundreds of hill walkers each year.
 Alternatively, take the route from Bray to Greystones where the DART train conveniently brings you right back to Dublin city center in less than 1 hour.

 4) Guinness Storehouse

-A must see for beer lovers!
-The Guinness Storehouse leads you to experience the most iconic Irish beer, it’s history and the Irish pub culture.
-You will discover the history of Guinness before taking in the views of Dublin from the Gravity Bar while enjoying the perfectly poured, perfectly chilled pint of Guinness.
+A must-see for beer lovers!
+The Guinness Storehouse leads you to experience the most iconic Irish stout, its history of its founder, Arthur Guinness, how its marketing became recognized all over the world, and what makes its flavor so unique.
+Learn the craft of pouring a perfectly chilled pint of Guinness for yourself, or opt to take in the views of Dublin from the Gravity Bar and be served instead by the experts!
 No wonder the Guinness Storehouse has been rated as one of the most popular visitor attractions in Europe!

 5) Trinity College Dublin